Tap a button on your way to pee. Get reminders based on your bathroom pattern. Form a hydration habit without logging every glass.

 Note: P is designed for personal wellness tracking.
 Always consult healthcare professionals for medical diagnosis and treatment.

 Medical Disclaimer: P is not medical advice.
-Consult healthcare providers for UTI prevention, diagnosis, and treatment.
+Consult healthcare providers for UTI concerns, diagnosis, and treatment.

 Yes.
-P helps monitor bladder patterns that may indicate health changes.
-Sudden increases or decreases in bathroom frequency, nighttime pattern changes, or inconsistent daily totals can signal bladder issues worth discussing with healthcare providers.
+P helps track bladder patterns you may want to discuss with a healthcare provider.
+Sudden increases or decreases in bathroom frequency, nighttime pattern changes, or inconsistent daily totals can be useful context for a visit.

 Yes.
 P includes full Apple Watch integration with a native watchOS app.
-It has complications for watch faces to monitor your hydration and quickly access the app for 2-second logging from your wrist.
+It has complications for watch faces that show your daily count and open the app for 2-second logging from your wrist.

 Premium Features (optional subscription):